-StreamFlow is configured so as to compute the width w of each stream reach as: $w = a_w A{\text{reach,tot}} + b_w$, where $A{\text{reach,tot}}$ (m2) denotes the total area drained by the reach - including its upstream reaches.
+StreamFlow is configured so as to compute the width w of each stream reach as $w = a_w A{\rm reach,tot} + b_w$, where $A{\rm reach,tot}$ (m2) denotes the total area drained by the reach - including its upstream reaches.
 Parameters a_w (m-1) and b_w (m) are determined approximately based on the width of the main stream estimated at sample locations using aerial photographs of the Dischma catchment.
 In addition, the values of parameters α_h and β_h , which are required by the model to estimate water depth when simulating discharge based on the instantaneous advection technique (see Sect.
 2.2.1), are derived from the discharge gauging curve provided by the FOEN at the catchment outlet.
 All model parameters used for the StreamFlow simulations presented in the next section are summarized in Table 2, along with their respective calibration ranges when appropriate.
-For the purpose of reducing the impact of the initial conditions on the modeled stream variables, a warm-up period of one year is considered.
+For the purpose of reducing the impact of the initial conditions on the modelled stream variables, a warm-up period of 1 year is considered.
 In other words, the model is run over a random year before each simulation, and its state at the end of the warm-up period is used as an initial condition for the actual simulation.
-This approach is observed to improve the quality of the simulation - notably of modeled discharge - by letting enough time for the amount of water stored in the linear reservoirs representing the subwatersheds to adapt to the inflow conditions (not shown).
-The model is calibrated over hydrological year 2013 using Monte-Carlo simulations, and validated over hydrological years 2014 and 2015.
+This approach is observed to improve the quality of the simulation - notably of modelled discharge - by letting enough time for the amount of water stored in the linear reservoirs representing the subwatersheds to adapt to the inflow conditions (not shown).
+The model is calibrated over hydrological year 2013 using Monte Carlo simulations, and validated over hydrological years 2014 and 2015.
 Calibration is performed in two steps:

-1. All parameters associated with water routing, whether within the hillslopes or along the stream network, are calibrated by maximizing the Nash-Sutcliffe efficiency of simulated discharge at the catchment outlet.
-Only the parameters associated with the modeling of the subsurface flux discharge are actually calibrated in this step (namely R{max} , $\bar{\tau}{\text{res,u}}$ and $\bar{\tau}{\text{res,l}}$), since the only parameter related to water routing within the stream channels (i.e. Manning's coefficient) is fixed to some predefined value (see Sect.
-4.3 and Table 2).

-2. The parameters calibrated in step 1 are kept fixed to their respective best values, while the parameters related to stream temperature modeling are calibrated by maximizing the NSE of simulated temperature at the catchment outlet.
+- 1. All parameters associated with water routing, whether within the hillslopes or along the stream network, are calibrated by maximizing the Nash-Sutcliffe efficiency of simulated discharge at the catchment outlet.
+Only the parameters associated with the modelling of the subsurface flux discharge are actually calibrated in this step (namely $R{\rm max}$, $\overline{\tau}{\rm res,u}$ and $\overline{\tau}{\rm res,l}$), since the only parameter related to water routing within the stream channels (i.e. Manning's coefficient) is fixed to some predefined value (see Sect.
+4.3 and Table 2). - 2.
+The parameters calibrated in step 1 are kept fixed to their respective best values, while the parameters related to stream temperature modelling are calibrated by maximizing the NSE of simulated temperature at the catchment outlet.
 This step is repeated for each method used to compute the temperature of the subsurface water flux (see Sect.
 2.1.2).
 The parameters associated with the water heat balance in the stream network are fixed to specific values based on physical considerations (see Table 2).

 In order to better assess the accuracy of StreamFlow, the approach advocated by Schaefli and Gupta (2007) is followed here.
 The error measures associated with StreamFlow are compared to those of a simplistic benchmark model, so as to verify whether StreamFlow allows for more robust predictions than those that could be made based on a basic procedure.
 Two benchmark models are actually considered here, one for discharge and one for temperature.
-Both are constructed by averaging, for each hour of each day of the year, the values of discharge and temperature measured at the catchment outlet on those particular hour and day between 2005 and 2014.
-For example, the output of the discharge benchmark model on 1st January at 1 pm is the same for all years and corresponds to the average of the ten discharge values measured at the catchment outlet on 1st January at 1 pm from 2005 to 2014.
+Both are constructed by averaging, for each hour of each day of the year, the values of discharge and temperature measured at the catchment outlet on those particular hours and days between 2005 and 2014.
+For example, the output of the discharge benchmark model on 1 January at 13:00 UTC is the same for all years and corresponds to the average of the 10 discharge values measured at the catchment outlet on 1 January at 13:00 UTC from 2005 to 2014.